 Finally, in January 2009 he initiated the first comprehensive value-for-money review of the School Transport Scheme since the 1960s.
 This was published in March 2011 and as a result of this major reforms to the Scheme were announced in the 2011 Budget.
 Read More About Sean As Minister for State

-In 2012 he joined the voluntary committee of the Cleft Lip and Palate Association of Ireland(CLAPAI) and in 2017 he became a member of the Advisory Board of Suaimhneas Clubhouse which is a mental health organisation based in the Darndale/Belcamp Village Centre.
+In 2012 he joined the voluntary committee of the Cleft Lip and Palate Association of Ireland(CLAPAI) and in 2017 he became a member of the Advisory Board of Suaimhneas Clubhouse which is a mental health organisation based in Raheny Village.

 From 2014 – 2016 Seán was a member of the City of Dublin Education and Training Board (CDETB), the Board of the Commissioners of Irish Lights and the Moore Street Advisory Committee.
 He was also on the Dublin City Council Strategic Policy Committee on Arts, Culture, Leisure and Youth Affairs and the associated 1916 Commemorations sub-committee.
 In addition, as a member of the CDETB he served on the Boards of Killester College of Further Education (Chairperson), and Coláiste Dhúlaigh College of Further Education.